webpack/webpack.js.org/src/content/configuration/plugins.md

   - byzyk
 ---

 The `plugins` option is used to customize the webpack build process in a variety of ways. webpack comes with a variety built-in plugins available under `webpack.[plugin-name]`.
-See [this page](/plugins) for a list of plugins and documentation but note that there are a lot more out in the community.
+See [Plugins page](/plugins) for a list of plugins and documentation but note that there are a lot more out in the community.

 T> Note: This page only discusses using plugins, however if you are interested in writing your own please visit [Writing a Plugin](/development/how-to-write-a-plugin/).